raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 51. By default, where does yaml files for static POD files go:

     Answer: /etc/kubernetes/manifests/  (on the node)
+    By default, the YAML files for static Pod files go to the directory specified in the kubelet's --pod-manifest-path flag, which is /etc/kubernetes/manifests on most Kubernetes installations.

 ## .